w3c/wai-interactive-lists/README.md

 #### On Windows

-Either use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) (easiest - suggest Ubuntu) or the following for Git for Windows bash
+- [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) (easiest - suggest Ubuntu) with VS Code's remote feature.
+- Git for Windows (cmd or bash) - can be fiddly to configure but is the only other Windows option that supports the symb links used.

+##### Git 4 Windows Setup

 - Resinstall [Git 4 Windows](https://gitforwindows.org/) to ensure that `Enable symbolic links` and `Use windows terminal` are checked
 - Ensure you have Windows [permission to create symb links](https://github.com/git-for-windows/git/wiki/Symbolic-Links#allowing-non-administrators-to-create-symbolic-links) Admin users will usualy be fine.
 If not the `git clone` command will throw permission errors for creating the links.